Historical Timeline of Los Angeles

 1990 - Nelson Mandela visits Los Angeles as part of a historic 12-day, 8-city tour of the U.S. Mandela stays at the Millennium Biltmore and addresses a crowd of 70,000 at the Coliseum: "We could not have left the United States without visiting the city which daily nourished the dreams of millions of people the world over."

-1990 - US Bank Tower opens.
+1990 - The US Bank Tower opens.
 At 73 stories, it would be the tallest building on the West Coast for nearly three decades.

 1990 - The Hammer Museum opens in Westwood.